 The Best Test

-All modern computers—Macs, PCs, and Linux machines—include the capability of switching into a Dvorak layout if that’s what you prefer (though the physical keys won’t match the characters they type unless you perform some minor surgery on your keyboard or put stickers over the existing letters).
-So if you want to try out Dvorak yourself, you need only consult your computer’s Help to find out how to change that setting.
+Virtually all modern computers, tablets, and smartphones include the capability of switching into a Dvorak layout if that’s what you prefer (though keys on physical keyboards won’t match the characters they type unless you perform some minor surgery on your keyboard or put stickers over the existing letters).
+So if you want to try out Dvorak yourself, you need only consult your device’s Help or your favorite search engine to find out how to change that setting (in some cases, you might have to download an app).
 Chances are you’ll find that it takes a few weeks or so to retrain yourself to the point where you’re about as fast as you were using QWERTY.
 If you can tolerate the temporary loss in productivity, you may find the experiment useful.

 I tried learning Dvorak myself, years ago, but gave up before I became proficient—I had to get my work done.
 On the other hand, I can already type as fast as I should ever need to using QWERTY.
 For me, the bottleneck is usually how fast I can think, not how fast I can type, so I suspect Dvorak would not make my life meaningfully better.
 If I spent all day, every day, doing straight transcription or had a quota to meet, though, I might relish any chance for a potential speed increase.
 Better yet, I might start looking for a job that didn’t involve typing at all.